 One of the things I absolutely love about Vietnam is that everywhere you go is vastly different.
 You can be walking through the bustling streets of Hanoi’s Old Town one day, and sailing through the turquoise waters of Ha Long Bay the next.
 You can hike through the verdant hills of Mai Chau in the north, and sunbathe on the golden beaches of Phu Quoc in the south.
 Whatever your expectations of Vietnam, throw them out the window before you go!

 There are more motorbikes than cars

 It’s no exaggeration to say that motorbikes are everywhere in Vietnam – no matter where you go!
 You may be tempted to rent or buy one while you’re there, but think carefully before you do so.
-My boyfriend and I had a fantastic time on his bike (I was far too scared to drive more than a couple of times) but we did come close to having an accident more than a couple of times.
+My boyfriend and I had a fantastic time on his bike (I was far too scared to drive more than a couple of times) but we did come close to having one or two accidents.
 I certainly saw some pretty awful accidents, which is no surprise considering the vast number of vehicles on the road.
 If you do ride, make sure you invest in a sturdy helmet and cover up in thick clothes.

 Hotels will help you with anything you need

 In every hotel I stayed in, I was met by the friendliest and most hospitable staff, all willing to go above and beyond during my time there.
 From preparing delicious vegan meals to waking up at 4am to drive me to the airport personally, there was no end to the kindness I received in Vietnam.
 Hotels will also have their own set of contacts and will likely be able to help you book transport, excursions and much more, so don’t be afraid to ask!